leanprover-community/lean4-samples/ListComprehension/README.md

 -- [(0, 0), (1, 1), (2, 4), (3, 9), (4, 16), (5, 25)]
 ```

-and you can flatten a list using a two 'for' clauses where the first walks the
+and you can flatten a list using two 'for' clauses where the first walks the
 3 top level lists, and the second walks the elements in each one of those lists:

 ```lean